ucdavis-bioinformatics-training/2019_August_UCD_mRNAseq_Workshop/data_reduction/alignment.md

 ---
 **2\.** To align our data we will need the genome (fasta) and annotation (gtf) for human.
 There are many places to find them, but we are going to get them from the [GENCODE](https://www.gencodegenes.org/human/).

 We need to first get the url for the annotation gtf.
 For RNAseq we want to use the PRI (primary) genome chromosome and corresponding annotation.
+At the time of this workshop the current version of GENCODE is *31*.
+You will want to update the scripts to use the current version.

 <img src="alignment_figures/index_figure1.png" alt="index_figure1" width="800px"/>